 We maintain personal information and other data regarding our users.
 This information and data is maintained on our own systems as well as that of third parties we use in our operations.
 With respect to billing information, such as credit card numbers, we rely on tokenization, encryption and authentication technology to secure such information.
 We take measures to protect against unauthorized intrusion into our users' information and other data.
 Despite these measures we, our payment processing services or other third-party services we use such as AWS, could experience an unauthorized intrusion into our users' information and other data.
-In the event of such a breach, current and potential users may become unwilling to provide the information to us necessary for them to continue using our services.
+Despite these measures we, our payment processing services or other third-party services.
 We also may be required to notify regulators about any actual or perceived data breach as well as the individuals who are affected by the incident within strict time periods.
 We could face legal claims or regulatory fines or penalties for such a breach.
 The costs relating to any data breach could be material, and our insurance may not cover expenses related to such disruptions or unauthorized access.
 We also maintain personal information and other data concerning our employees.
 Should an unauthorized intrusion into our users' or employees' personal information and other data information occur, our business could be adversely affected and our larger reputation with respect to data protection could be negatively impacted.